 - Pastry Chef: Baking is part science and part art.
 And hey, there’s math too: You have to perfect the measurements.
 Getting the perfect combination of taste and texture isn’t as easy as it sounds.
 There are certificate through advanced degree programs available, and it’s best to choose one that is accredited.
-The median annual wage for bakers is over $25K.

 - Medical Illustrator: Most medical illustrators have a master’s degree from a 2-year medical illustration program.
 If this is the route you take, make sure you choose a program that’s accredited.
 This is a definitive STEAM career, mixing science and art.
 The work you create will be used in journals, for research, patient care, and so many other important areas.
-The average salary earned by medical illustrators is in the $80Ks.
-But, some freelance artists have earned far into the six figures.
-You’ll probably face a lot of competition because it’s a small yet emerging field.

 - Metalsmith: Molding metal to create objects from jewelry to sculptures to anywhere your metal mind can take you is what a metalsmith does.
 This career solders science (you have to understand how metals work and the science behind it) with art (you’re creating things).
 You can either work on the creative or technical side of the career.
-There isn’t a specifically set educational path for metalsmiths, but you can take welding in a trade school or community college.
+There isn’t a specifically set educational path for metalsmiths, but you can take welding at a trade school or community college.
 There are also many workshops available.
 Because it’s very much a freelance type of career, salaries run the gamut.

 - Gameplay Engineer: Gameplay engineers work long and hard to design the software programs for video games.
 Generally, a bachelor’s degree along with a few years of related work experience is necessary to land this type of job.
-Many make well over $100K annually.

 - Certified Ethical Hacker: Your job is to hack a company’s network to find where it’s vulnerable so it can be reinforced, keeping non-ethical hackers out.
 You need to have a robust understanding of computer science, as well as a certification or degree in a related field.
 Internet security experience is a must, and you should get your certification as a CEH.
-You can earn anywhere between $24K to over $111K.

 - Food and Flavor Chemist: There is a very slow job growth outlook predicted for this career, so there will be a lot of competition for the open jobs.
 A bachelor’s degree in food science is a must, with a strong knowledge base in microbiology, food chemistry, and other related food sciences.
 There are many specializations and certifications available to you in this field.
-Average salaries are around $65K.

 - 3D Printing Engineer: As of right now, there are very few courses or degrees specific to 3D Printing.
 Related careers are mechanical, electronic, and civil engineering, as well as industrial design.
 This is one of the rapidly emerging fields, and one that has tremendous potential to change our world as we know it.
 From organs for transplant to food, 3D technology is a game changer, and the opening doors seem limitless—and global.

 - Underwater Archeologist: There are only around 15 universities worldwide that offer a degree in marine or underwater archeology.
 This career is part of archeology but with a major focus on the oceans and other bodies of water.
 All forms of life, from prehistoric to modern day have used the waterways for travel, and so some secrets are buried deep within the sandy beds of the water floors.
 Most have a master’s or doctorate in this field, along with in depth-related work experience.
-Salaries range between $30K-$90K.
-It is a highly competitive field because there aren’t many positions available.

 - Zoologist: As a zoologist, you get to hang out with animals, studying their behaviors and how they engage with their entire ecosystem created within the confines of the zoo.
 At the very minimum, you’ll need a bachelor’s degree in zoology.
 However, depending on how far you would like to move up, you’ll need to get a master’s degree or doctorate.
-The median salary is $60K, but some make close to $100K.

 There are so many different STEM careers available beyond what was listed here.
 One thing is certain, STEM fields are among some of the most interesting and lucrative job choices.